 There is no entry fee to visit Al Qudra Lakes.
 Facilities at the lakes are few and far between.
 The area gets busy if it is a public holiday in Dubai.

 The Last Exit Al Qudra is nearby.
 This food truck park offers a number of dining options.
 There’s also a mosque, grocery store, restaurant, and petrol station here.
 Trek Bicycle Store is here too.
-Bikes can be rented for Al Qudra Cycle Track, a 50 km loop around the desert.
+Bikes can be rented for Al Qudra Cycle Track, a desert cycle track.